-If you cannot deliver your rights certificate to the subscription agent prior to the expiration of the rights offering, you may follow the guaranteed delivery procedures described under "The Rights Offering-Guaranteed Delivery Procedures."
-Subscription Agent Continental Stock Transfer & Trust Company Information Agent Georgeson LLC Dealer-Manager Source Capital Group, Inc. Shares Outstanding Before the Rights Offering 14,270,987 shares of our common stock (1) Shares Outstanding After the Rights Offering Assuming 5,200,000 shares of our common stock are issued in the rights offering through the exercise of subscription rights, we anticipate that 19,470,987 shares of our common stock will be outstanding following the completion of the rights offering.
-(1) Risk Factors See "Risk Factors" beginning on page 13 to read about factors you should consider before you decide whether to exercise your subscription rights to purchase shares of our common stock.
-Fees and Expenses We will pay all fees charged by the subscription agent and the information agent in connection with the rights offering.
+Shares Outstanding Before the Rights Offering 14,270,987 shares of our common stock(1)

+Shares Outstanding After the Rights Offering Assuming 6,666,667 shares of our common stock are issued in the rights offering through the exercise of subscription rights, we anticipate that 20,937,654 shares of our common stock will be outstanding following the completion of the rights offering.
+(1)

+Risk Factors See "Risk Factors" beginning on page 13 to read about factors you should consider before you decide whether to exercise your subscription rights to purchase shares of our common stock.

+We will pay all fees charged by the subscription agent and the information agent in connection Fees and Expenses with the rights offering.
 We will also pay the fees and commissions charged by Source Capital Group, Inc. ("Source Capital Group") as dealer-manager for this rights offering.
 You are responsible for paying any other commissions, fees, taxes or other expenses incurred in connection with the exercise of the subscription rights.

 Distribution Arrangements Source Capital Group will act as dealer-manager for the rights offering.
 In such capacity, Source Capital Group will provide marketing assistance and advice to our company in connection with the rights offering.
 Under the terms and subject to the conditions contained in the dealer-manager agreement, we have agreed to pay Source Capital Group a cash fee of 6% of the gross proceeds of this offering and a non-accountable expense allowance of 2% of the gross proceeds of the rights offering.
 We have also agreed to indemnify Source Capital Group and their respective affiliates against certain liabilities arising under the Securities Act of 1933, as amended (the "Securities Act").
 Source Capital Group's participation in this offering is subject to customary conditions contained in the dealer-manager agreement.
 Source Capital Group and its affiliates may provide to us from time to time in the future in the ordinary course of their business certain financial advisory, investment banking and other services for which they will be entitled to receive customary fees.
 Source Capital Group does not make any recommendation with respect to whether you should exercise the basic subscription or over subscription rights or to otherwise invest in our company.

-NASDAQ Capital Market Trading Symbol for Our Common Stock Shares of our common stock are traded on the NASDAQ Capital Market under the symbol "CYRX."
-Questions If you have any questions or need further information about this rights offering, please call Georgeson LLC, our information agent for the rights offering, at (800) 903-2897 (toll free) or cryoport@georgeson.com . $\overline{(1)}$ Based upon the total number of issued and outstanding shares as of May 10, 2016, but does not include, as of that date:
+NASDAQ Capital Market Trading Symbol for Our Common Stock Shares of our common stock are traded on the NASDAQ Capital Market under the symbol cryoport@georgeson.com.